-The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements (excluding those that involve the offsetting of the risks associated with variable annuity guarantees with other products outside of the scope of these requirements, such as equity-indexed annuities) shall be included in the calculation of the CTE amount, determined in accordance with Section 2.D and Section 3.D (i.e., CTE amount using projections).
-If the company is following a clearly defined hedging strategy (“hedging strategy”), in accordance with an investment policy adopted by the board of directors, or a committee of board members, the company is eligible to reduce the amount of the CTE amount using projections otherwise calculated.
+Subject to the guidance in Section 9.C.2., the appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements (excluding those that involve the offsetting of the risks associated with variable annuity guarantees with other products outside of the scope of these requirements, such as equity-indexed annuities) shall be included in the calculation of the stochastic reserve, determined in accordance with Section 3.D and Section 4.D.

+If the company is following a clearly defined hedging strategy (“CDHS”), in accordance with an investment policy adopted by the board of directors, or a committee of board members, the company shall take into account the costs and benefits of hedge positions expected to be held by the company in the future along each scenario based on the execution of the hedging strategy and is eligible to reduce the amount of the stochastic reserve using projections otherwise calculated.
 The investment policy must clearly articulate the company’s hedging objectives, including the metrics that drive rebalancing/trading.
 This specification could include maximum tolerable values for investment losses, earnings, volatility, exposure, etc. in either absolute or relative terms over one or more investment horizons vis-à-vis the chance of occurrence.
 Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy.

 For this purpose, the investment assets refer to all the assets, including derivatives supporting covered products and guarantees.
 This also is referred to as the investment portfolio.
 The investment strategy is the set of all asset holdings at all points in time in all scenarios.
 The hedging portfolio, which also is referred to as the hedging assets, is a subset of the investment assets.
 The hedging strategy is the hedging asset holdings at all points in time in all scenarios.
 There is no attempt to distinguish what is the hedging portfolio and what is the investment portfolio in this section.
 Nor is the distinction between investment strategy and hedging strategy formally made here.
 Where necessary to give effect to the intent of this section, the requirements applicable to the hedging portfolio or the hedging strategy are to apply to the overall investment portfolio and investment strategy.